Skip to main content

 Kyle Handley is an economist who specializes in international trade, investment, uncertainty and firm employment dynamics.
 An associate professor at GPS, Handley holds the Rafael and Marina Pastor Chancellor's Endowed GPS Faculty Fellowship.

-He is a faculty research associate in the National Bureau of Economic Research.
+He is a faculty research associate in the National Bureau of Economic Research, and in 2025, he was appointed as an adjunct scholar at the Washington-based Cato Institute.
 His research has been published in the American Economic Review, the Journal of International Economics, American Economic Journal: Economic Policy and other journals.
 Handley’s work has been funded by the National Science Foundation, Russell Sage Foundation and Kauffman Foundation among others.
 He has authored articles for CNBC, The Hill and VoxEU.org.
-His research and commentary have appeared in numerous media outlets including Bloomberg, The Economist, Wall Street Journal, The New York Times, USA Today and Washington Post.
+His research and commentary have appeared in numerous media outlets including Bloomberg, The Economist, The Wall Street Journal, The New York Times, USA Today and The Washington Post.

 Prior to joining GPS, Handley served as an associate professor of business economics and public policy at the Ross School of Business at the University of Michigan where he held the Alexander M. Nick Professorship.
 Handley was the winner of the World Trade Organization Essay Award for Young Economists in 2011 and he was a Kauffman Foundation Junior Faculty Fellow in 2015.
 From 2007 to 2011, Handley worked as an economist at the U.S. Bureau of the Census.